Raghavnadiminti/Raghavnadiminti/README.md

 ![Top Languages](https://github-readme-stats.vercel.app/api/top-langs/?username=Raghavnadiminti&layout=compact)

 ## 🌱 What I’m currently learning:
-- Diving deep into transformers and  neural networks
+- Diving deep into transformers and  neural networks and computer vision
 - Developing backend applications with quality

 ## 📫 How to reach me: